How to catch more trout and other fish on a kastmaster?

-When targeting trout, I do not really think it matters, or at least no one color works well all of the time.
+When targeting trout, I do not really think it matters, or at least no one color works best all of the time.

 I always like to have the basics.
-Which is a plain silver (or chrome) and a plain gold color lure.
-I sometimes polish them, to make sure they are bright and reflective.
+A plain silver (or chrome) and a gold.
+On sunny days, I sometimes polish them, to make sure they are extra bright and reflective.

 I also like to have a few more natural patterns such as the trout patterns.
 These work well when the fish are a bit wary.